Future-proofing workflows with Canon's PTZ cameras

 "The fade mode slowly accelerates to start the movement and then slowly decelerates towards the end, giving you a much smoother and more natural transition," explains Paul.
 "It's much more visually pleasing and works in any direction.
 As with the Auto Track app, it means you need fewer people to operate cameras."

-The app is ideal for broadcasting and live action productions, as well as for live performances, corporate presentations, educational institutions, houses of worship and the growing trend for online delivery.
+The app is ideal for broadcasting and live action productions, as well as for corporate presentations, educational institutions and houses of worship.

-While automation is a big attraction, you can also select manual control to capture spontaneous moments.
+While PTZ camera automation is a big attraction, you can also select manual control to capture spontaneous moments.

 A Canon CR-N500 PTZ camera.